metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     * parent<br>
         (link an author as being the parent to another, see above note)
     * sibling relations<br>
         (link two (or more) authors as being siblings.
-Take care to link everyone to everyone else!, see above note)
+Take care to link everyone to everyone else!, see above note)<br>

-   **Obsolete relationships**, if you see any author with these you are encouraged to fix them!:
+* **Obsolete relationships**, if you see any author with these you are encouraged to fix them!:
     *  ~~collaboration~~<br>
         obsolete, we encourage people to fix old relationships and to use [author credits](#author-credits) and to create collectives (groups) for more permanent collaborations instead.
     * ~~\-pen name~~<br>